shanusaras/Smartcart_Retail_Analytics/README.md

 - Structured the codebase for future scaling with MLOps and cloud integration in mind

+---

 ## Project Status

-- Invoice data analysis, segmentation, dashboarding – Complete
+- ✅ Invoice data analysis, segmentation, dashboarding – **Complete**

-- MLOps & automation (Airflow, Docker) – Learning in progress
+- 🛠️ MLOps components (Airflow, Docker) – Implemented pipeline structure; refining for production-readiness

-- Cloud deployment (GCP, AWS) – Planned
+- ☁️ Cloud deployment (GCP, AWS) – Repository structured for cloud; deployment steps to be documented

+---

 ## How to Use
 1. Clone the repo